qemqemqem/ClueEval/README.md

    ```
    python story/writer.py
    ```

-This will generate a new mystery, create the narrative, and present it to the LLM for solving.
+   This will give you a mystery to solve.
+Read it and decide who you think is the killer!

 ## Project Structure